Consistent SDNs through Network State Fuzzing: Related Work

 \section{Related Work}

 In addition to the related work covered in~\cref{sec:intro} that includes the existing literature based on~\cite{Heller2013} and Table~\ref{tab:rel}, we now will navigate the landscape of related works and compare them to \system in terms of the Type-p and Type-a faults which cause inconsistency (\cref{sec:un}).
-The related work in the area of control plane~\cite{fayaz2016buzz, fayaz2014testing, Mai2011, Kazemian2012, Kazemian2013, veriflow, Lopes2015, Yang2016, era, arc, beckett, delta, Div, Canini2012,troubleshooting,batfish,robotron} either check the controller-applications or the control-plane compliance with the high-level network policy.
+The related work in the area of control plane~\cite{fayaz2016buzz,Mai2011, Kazemian2012, Kazemian2013, veriflow, Lopes2015, Yang2016,Div, Canini2012,troubleshooting,batfish} either check the controller-applications or the control-plane compliance with the high-level network policy.
 These approaches are insufficient to check the physical data plane compliance with the control plane.
 As illustrated in Table~\ref{tab:rel}, we navigate the landscape of the data plane approaches and compare them with \system based on the ability to detect Type-p and Type-a faults.
 It is worth noting that the approaches either test the rules or the paths whereas \system tests both together.
 In the case of Type-p match faults (\cref{sec:act}) when the path is same even if different rule is matched, path trajectory tools~\cite{Zhang2016,Handigol2014,Narayana2016,Tamanna2015,pathdump,Agarwal2014,foces} fail.
-The approaches based on active-probing~\cite{Zeng2014,perevsini2015monocle,Agarwal2014,zhang2017,Rulescope,sdnprobe,tpp} do not detect the Type-a faults (\cref{sec:2}) caused by hidden or misconfigured rules on the data plane which only match the fuzz traffic.
+The approaches based on active-probing~\cite{Zeng2014,perevsini2015monocle,Agarwal2014,zhang2017,Rulescope,sdnprobe} do not detect the Type-a faults (\cref{sec:2}) caused by hidden or misconfigured rules on the data plane which only match the fuzz traffic.
 These tools, however, only generate the probes to test the rules known or synced to the controller.
 Such Type-a faults are detected by \system.
-Latest tools~\cite{vera,p4v} debug only P4-specific networks using program analysis techniques.
+Recently, Shukla et al. developed P4CONSIST~\cite{p4consist} which relies on production traffic to detect path-based control-data plane inconsistency in P4 SDNs.
+However, it cannot localize and calso, cannot detect rule-based control-data plane inconsistency in SDNs like~\system.
+Furthermore, the packet header space coverage is less than~\system as it solely relies on production traffic.
+Recently, P4RL~\cite{shukla2} leveraged machine learning-guided fuzzing to detect path deviations in P4 switches.
+However, P4RL is limited to P4 switches only.